Updated on May 18, 2022 | 4 minute read

 Vendors can send updates and patches via the cloud, and the software is updated centrally without adversely affecting users.
 Security updates can also be sent out with immediate effect before any kind of cyber attack can take place.

-Why is service and customer support so important?
+Why are service and customer support so important?

 When providing SaaS, your level of service is critical: 68% of customers leave when they feel like a provider doesn’t care about their unique needs.
 To keep hold of your existing customers, it’s vital that they feel listened to, and that they can ask for support whenever necessary.